wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-strengthen-your-security-posture/includes/assess-your-security-posture.md

-As the security analyst of your team, you want to know how to understand your environment's present state of protection to learn about where improvements are needed.
-Here you'll learn how to use dashboard insights in Microsoft Defender for Endpoint to help you to do this.
+As the security analyst of your team, you want to understand your environment's present state of protection and learn where improvements are needed.
+Here, you'll learn how to use dashboard insights in Microsoft Defender for Endpoint to help you do this.

 ## Use dashboard insights

-You can access the dashboard by selecting **Dashboard** under **Threat and vulnerability management** in the navigation pane of the portal:
+You can access the dashboard by selecting **Dashboard** under **Threat and vulnerability management** in the navigation pane of the Microsoft 365 Defender portal:

 :::image type="content" source="../media/3-dashboard-inline.png" lightbox="../media/3-dashboard-expanded.png" alt-text="A screenshot showing how to access the dashboard.":::